History of the National Front (UK): Later years

 Following the Lansdowne Road football riot of 1995, which was caused by English far-right hooligans, the NF's Chairman Ian Anderson reformed the party as the National Democrats.
 A small faction broke away from this to form their own group, retaining the Nation Front name.

 Over the course of the 1990s, the NF was eclipsed by Tyndall's new British National Party as the foremost vehicle on the British far-right.

 The party contested the general elections in 1997 and 2001, but made little impact in either.

 By 2001, the NF had developed close links with Combat 18, a neo-Nazi paramilitary which had been founded by the BNP before breaking from the latter.
 It continued to organise rallies, several of which were banned by successive Home Secretaries.

 In February 2010, a High Court decision forced the BNP to remove the clause from its constitution prohibiting non-white membership.
 In response, the NF claimed to have received over 1,000 membership enquiries from BNP members and said that BNP branches in Yorkshire and Lincolnshire had discussed defecting.
 After the English Defence League (EDL), an Islamophobic social movement, emerged in 2009, the NF took an interest in its activities.
 It urged the EDL to move away from its "random anti‐Muslim protests" by politically organising behind the NF; the EDL, however, sought to distance itself from the Front and other older far-right groups.
 As the EDL declined in the following years, the NF collaborated with some of the street-based far-right protest groups that had split from it, like the North West Infidels and South East Alliance.

 In March 2015 Kevin Bryan became party chair.
 After he was injured in a car accident, Bryan resigned and was replaced by Aberdeen-based Dave MacDonald in November 2015.
 Bryan retook his position before resigning in July 2018; Tony Martin became acting chair, before being appointed to the position full-time in September.
 In October, he and his girlfriend attracted press attention for posing for photographs with individuals dressed in Ku Klux Klan uniforms in Newtownards, Northern Ireland.

+The Party has not put forward a single candidate in any elections since 2015, Not in 2017, 2019 or the 2024 elections.